Frequently Asked Questions

 How much luggage should a student bring?

-First, check with your airline’s dimension restrictions.
+First, check your airline’s dimension restrictions.
 Second, in terms of space availability in the dorm rooms, there is enough space to store up to one suitcase and one duffle bag per student.
 We recommend bringing one suitcase, one duffle bag (good for weekend trips), and a backpack.